bhdouglass/bhdouglass-com/src/pages/blog/how-to-publish-an-ubuntu-touch-app.md

 title: "How to Publish an Ubuntu Touch App"
 date: 2022-09-15 00:07:12 -0400
 categories: openstore tutorials
+image: /images/blog/openstore/openstore-apps.png
+imageAlt: A list of apps on the website open-store.io.
+description: Learn how to publish an Ubuntu Touch app from start to finish.
 ---

 Once you have created an app for Ubuntu Touch, it is time to publish the app to